Call for Training Projects for 2024 and Educational Leave (CPP)

 SAE: Outdoor Learning Room

-Project leader: Kévin AUSTRY
+Project leader: Kevin AUSTRY

-Component: IUT (University Institute of Technology) of Nîmes
+Component: University Institute of Technology of Nîmes

-Project leader: Kévin YAUY
+Project leader: Kevin YAUY

 Component: Faculty of Medicine